 The Kuraray Group in Japan had made a major capital investment until around 2008 to reduce chemical substance emissions, and has achieved about an 80% reduction compared to fiscal 1999.
 Since then, we have set limits on the amount of Japan Chemical Industry Association (JCIA)-designated Pollutant Release and Transfer Register (PRTR) substances* based on the concept that, even if the scale of business expands, we will not increase emissions outside production sites from the base year.
 To achieve this target, when considering construction of new production facilities, we examine and carry out investment projects with consideration of measures to prevent an increase in chemical substance emissions.
-In fiscal 2021, production activity recovered after being impacted by COVID-19 in the previous year, resulting in a significant increase in emissions to 985 tons from 805 tons in fiscal 2020, exceeding the target of less than 957 tons.
+In fiscal 2022, due in part to restrained manufacturing activities, affected by the slowdown in demand following the economic slowdown from the second half of the fiscal year, resulting in an increase in emissions to 894 tons from 985 tons in 2021, achieving the target of less than 967 tons.
 Going forward, we will continue to take measures to prevent an increase in emissions.

 ※Substances subject to the PRTR Law and substances designated by the Japan Chemical Industry Association